 Dr. Ken Froese

 Dr. Froese is an environmental health scientist with more than 22 years of professional experience since completing his PhD in Germany.
 He is designated as a Professional Chemist in Alberta and British Columbia.
 Dr. Froese is the owner and principal consultant of GatePost Risk Analysis; he also an Adjunct professor in Community Health Sciences at the University of Calgary where he teaches Environmental Health.
 Dr. Froese’s experience includes environmental chemistry and drinking water research, teaching, and numerous scientific publications and conference presentations.
 He has led and performed simple to complex risk assessments, critical reviews, research and policy development, serving First Nations, community groups, provincial and federal governments, and various clients in oil and gas, mining, and utilities.
-Dr. Froese approaches community environmental health issues from a broad perspective that combines risk-based methods with systems thinking, because the issues are typically complex and require different solutions for different communities.
+He approaches community environmental health from a broad perspective combining risk-based methods with systems thinking, because the issues are typically complex and require different solutions for different communities.

 Vision, Mission, Mandate